 If you gave birth, your body has been through a challenging experience.
 It may help to understand what is happening physically as well as emotionally, so you can take care of yourself.

 We have more information about coping with grief after a neonatal loss.

 Changes to your breasts

-Your milk will come in a few days after you give birth because of the drop in hormones.
-If your baby died within the first week of life and you are unable to feed them, this feels very cruel.
-It can be very distressing for mothers.
+Your breast milk will ‘come in’ a few days after you give birth.
+If your baby died within their first weeks of life and you are unable to feed them the milk you’re producing, this can be very distressing.

-- take warm showers, which can allow the breasts to leak naturally.
+- having a warm bath or shower to allow the breasts to leak naturally

 Using milk suppressing medication